This presentation is inspired from the Daubechies classic, "Ten Lectures on Wavelets", SIAM, 1992.

 Daubechies gives the following result:

-Hence can easily be found.
+can easily be found.

 There remains to find h.
 Observe that